MLAbram/edu-iot-digital-twin-lab/Week-0/README.md

 ---

 ## 🛠️ Step 4.
 Visual Studio Code (All OS)
+VS Code is our primary workspace for writing Python and managing our GitHub repository.

 1. Download the correct version for your OS from [code.visualstudio.com](https://code.visualstudio.com/).
 2. Open VS Code, go to the **Extensions** view (Ctrl+Shift+X), and install:
    * **Python** (by Microsoft)